 Borrowing library e-books for Nook

-For the Nook GlowLight 3 and Nook GlowLight Plus, you can follow the steps given below to manually transfer your OverDrive library books from a computer.
-For Nook tablet devices that run Android, please follow the instructions given at the beginning of this article for iOS and Android devices.
-Before following the steps below, follow this link to download Adobe Digital Editions — the program used to borrow books for Nook.
-Once ready, follow the steps below.
+For the Nook, Nook Color, and Nook Touch, you can follow the steps below to manually transfer your OverDrive library books from a computer.
+For Nook tablet devices that run Android, Libby is the easiest solution.
+Before following the steps below, follow this link to download Adobe Digital Editions — the program used to borrow books for Nook, Nook Color, and Nook Touch.

 - Open Adobe Digital Editions after it has been installed on your Mac or PC.

-- From the drop-down list, select Adobe ID, then enter your Adobe login information.
+- If not, then from the drop-down list, select Adobe ID, then enter your Adobe login information.
 If you do not have an Adobe account, press the Create an Adobe ID link to create one, then return to this screen to log in.

 - Select Authorize.